Anti-government protests in Haiti | Pictures | Reuters

 Anti-government protests in Haiti

+Demonstrators move a lamp post to block a street during anti-government protests in Port-au-Prince, February 15.
+REUTERS/Ivan Alvarado

+A child covers his face as he walks past a burning barricade during anti-government protests in Port-au-Prince, February 17.
+REUTERS/Ivan Alvarado

-A police officers detains a man on suspicion of looting during anti-government protests in Port-au-Prince, Haiti, February 12, 2019.
+A police officers detains a man on suspicion of looting during anti-government protests in Port-au-Prince, February 12.
 REUTERS/Jeanty Junior Augustin

-People on a motorcycle ride near a burning car during anti-government protests in Port-au-Prince, Haiti, February 12, 2019.
+People on a motorcycle ride near a burning car during anti-government protests in Port-au-Prince, February 12.
 REUTERS/Jeanty Junior Augustin

-People loot an electronics store during anti-government protests in Port-au-Prince, Haiti, February 12, 2019.
+People loot an electronics store during anti-government protests in Port-au-Prince, February 12.
 REUTERS/Jeanty Junior Augustin

-Demonstrators participate in an anti-government protest in Port-au-Prince, Haiti, February 12, 2019.
+Demonstrators participate in an anti-government protest in Port-au-Prince, February 12.
 REUTERS/Jeanty Junior Augustin

-People loot an electronics store during anti-government protests in Port-au-Prince, Haiti, February 12, 2019.
+People loot an electronics store during anti-government protests in Port-au-Prince, February 12.
 REUTERS/Jeanty Junior Augustin

 A boy juggles in front of a burning barricade during a protest against the government in the streets of Port-au-Prince, Haiti, February 10.
 REUTERS/Jeanty Junior Augustin